 Artists with the role of "separating the turbid to bring out the clear"

 Regarding the activities of the Cheo Club in the mass movement, it is impossible not to mention the artisans who are directly preserving and teaching the art of Cheo.
-In the context of a constantly moving and changing society, artisans are considered as "living cultural heritage treasures" with the role of "separating the muddy to bring out the clear" to preserve and promote the good traditional cultural values of Cheo art in contemporary life.
+In the context of a constantly moving and changing society, the artisans are considered as "living cultural heritage treasures" with the role of "separating the muddy and bringing out the clear" to preserve and promote the good traditional cultural values of Cheo art in contemporary life.

-On the traditional Cheo mat, artists passionately perform traditional art.
+On the traditional Cheo mat, artists enthusiastically perform traditional art.

-Born into a family with a tradition of singing Cheo in Khuoc village, Meritorious Artist Vu Van Thin was taught by his father, the late artist Vu Van Phu, and famous artists of Khuoc village since childhood.
+Coming from a family with a tradition of singing Cheo in Khuoc village, Meritorious Artist Vu Van Thin was taught by his father, the late artist Vu Van Phu, and famous artists of Khuoc village since childhood.
 Passionate about the art, he is now one of the artists who have mastered 12 ancient Cheo melodies of Khuoc village, and can perform, sing, and skillfully use musical instruments typical of Cheo art such as cricket drums, rice drums, wooden fish, and cymbals.
 The number of students taught by Meritorious Artist Vu Van Thin has reached hundreds in many clubs in the province.
-According to him, these successes are all from the love for the profession, wanting to preserve the profession that our ancestors left behind.
+According to him, the above successes are: "All from the love for the profession, wanting to preserve the profession that our ancestors left behind."
 He always has a heavy heart, "How can we preserve the profession?
 The only way is to continue teaching the next generation of Cheo of Khuoc village together with the artists in the village so that the Cheo of Khuoc village will not be lost."

 The traditional rowing club operates actively, contributing to improving the spiritual and cultural life of the people.

 For over 20 years, the Cheo Club of Quoc Tuan Commune (Kien Xuong) founded by Mr. Pham Ngoc Nhu has been operating regularly and effectively.
-In addition to the enthusiasm of its members, the Club has been trained by the District Culture and Sports Center and the District Cheo Club to develop Cheo cores.
+In addition to the enthusiasm of its members, the Club has been trained by the District Culture and Sports Center and the District Cheo Club to train Cheo core members.
 Currently, the Club has staged many ancient Cheo plays: "Truong Vien", "Tieng flute vang trang", "Vo chong ong cai"...
-In 2023, the Cheo Club of Quoc Tuan Commune is one of the Cheo Clubs in the district that was trained to build a Cheo Club into a model to promote Cheo singing and dancing at the grassroots level, and to nurture positive factors in the mass cultural and artistic movement.
+In 2023, the Cheo Club of Quoc Tuan Commune is one of the Cheo Clubs of the district that has been trained to build a Cheo Club into a model to promote Cheo singing and dancing at the grassroots level, and to nurture positive factors in the mass cultural and artistic movement.

-Mr. Pham Ngoc Nhu, Head of the Cheo Club of Quoc Tuan Commune, shared: In recent years, the locality has completed cultural institutions such as the village cultural house and the commune cultural house, creating favorable conditions for the club to have a place to practice, thereby spreading the love of Cheo among the people.
-Every month, the club has regular meetings at the commune cultural house to practice, exchange and meet, share experiences and Cheo singing and dancing techniques.
+Mr. Pham Ngoc Nhu, Head of the Cheo Club of Quoc Tuan Commune, shared: In recent years, the locality has completed cultural institutions such as the village cultural house and the commune cultural house, creating favorable conditions for the Club to have a place to practice, thereby spreading the love of Cheo among the people.
+Every month, the Club has regular meetings at the commune cultural house to practice, exchange and share experiences and Cheo singing and dancing techniques.

-At Ha Xa Cheo Village, Tan Le Commune (Hung Ha), to establish a Cheo Club, 40 members of all ages, with a passion for Cheo art, were taught some excerpts and typical ancient Cheo tunes by lecturers from the Provincial College of Culture and Arts, Cheo Theater, and the District Culture and Sports Center; basic skills in singing, Cheo dancing, practicing dances and using some musical instruments for Cheo performances.
+At Ha Xa Cheo Village, Tan Le Commune (Hung Ha), to establish a Cheo Club, 40 members of all ages, with a passion for Cheo art, were taught some typical ancient Cheo excerpts and melodies by lecturers from the Provincial College of Culture and Arts, Cheo Theater, and District Culture and Sports Center; basic skills in singing, Cheo dancing, practicing dances and using some musical instruments for Cheo performances.
 After the training and guidance, Ha Xa Cheo Club maintained regular activities and contributed many performances to local programs.

-Mr. Dinh Ba Khai, Vice Chairman of Hung Ha District People's Committee shared: We acknowledge and commend the members of Ha Xa Cheo Club for their enthusiasm and passion.
-Hung Ha District is determined to restore and promote the value of Cheo art so that Tan Le commune Cheo gradually returns to the daily life of the people here.
-Hopefully, the Cheo singing movement of Tan Le people will continue to be promoted, the Cheo singing will resonate far and wide so that many places and regions across the country will know about Ha Xa Cheo, Tan Le commune.
+Mr. Dinh Ba Khai, Vice Chairman of Hung Ha District People's Committee shared: We acknowledge and commend the Ha Xa Cheo Club members for their enthusiasm and passion.
+Hung Ha District is determined to restore and promote the value of Cheo art so that Tan Le commune Cheo mats can gradually return to the daily life of the people here.
+Hopefully, the Cheo singing movement of Tan Le people will continue to be promoted, and the Cheo singing will resonate far and wide so that many places and regions across the country will know about Ha Xa Cheo mats, Tan Le commune.

 (continued)